Mathematics

 Give your answer to nearest integer.

-(i) his annual dividend
+(iii) his annual dividend from the shares.